Red Blood Cells and Hemoglobin in Health and in Anemia Disorders

 - A mature red blood cell contains no nucleus.

 - There are about 4 to 6 million erythrocytes in each cubic millimetre of blood.

 - Men have more erythrocytes than women.

-- People living at high altitudes, where there is less oxygen in the air, have more erythrocytes than people living at lower altitudes.
+- At high altitudes, where there is less oxygen in the air, people have more erythrocytes than those living at lower altitudes.

-- 20 to 60 seconds are needed for a particular red blood cell to circulate around the body.
+- A red blood cell needs 20 to 60 seconds to circulate around the body.

-- The smallest blood vessels, called capillaries, are so narrow that red blood cells have to be deformed in order to squeeze through them.
+- The smallest blood vessels are called capillaries.
+They are so narrow that erythrocytes have to be deformed in order to squeeze through them.

 - Every second the red bone marrow makes about 2.5 million erythrocytes.

 - About the same number are broken down each second.

 - Old and damaged erythrocytes are broken down by cells called macrophages.
 This happens chiefly in the liver and spleen.

 Erythrocytes contain molecules of a red protein called hemoglobin (or haemoglobin).
 The hemoglobin molecules give the cells their colour and contain iron.
 The iron joins with the oxygen that we inhale.

 The erythrocytes transport the oxygen around the body, delivering it to all the body’s cells.
 These cells use the oxygen to produce energy.
 After releasing the oxygen, hemoglobin molecules join to carbon dioxide, which is a waste product made by cells.
 The erythrocytes then carry the carbon dioxide to the lungs to be exhaled.
 A small amount of carbon dioxide dissolves in the blood plasma (the liquid portion of blood) and is transported to the lungs in this form.

 Iron Deficiency Anemia

 The most common form of anemia is known as iron deficiency anemia.
 In this disorder there isn't enough iron available for making new hemoglobin, so the red blood cell count or the amount of hemoglobin in the blood is lower than normal.